 (c) the engaging in of an occupation;

-“gender reassigned person” means a person who has been issued with a recognition certificate or an equivalent certificate;
+gender reassigned person means a person who has been issued with a recognition certificate or an equivalent certificate;

-“issuing authority”, in relation to a certificate of qualification, means the authority that issued the certificate or a successor to that authority.
+issuing authority, in relation to a certificate of qualification, means the authority that issued the certificate or a successor to that authority.

 21. Review